guiqwer/C/README.md

-## decision structure
+# Decision structure
 brief summary with examples of if else and switch case

-## exercise
+# Exercise
--some exercise of the course
+some exercise of the course

-##functions
+# Functions
--teory of functions, prototype, header and examples
+teory of functions, prototype, header and examples

-## lists
+# Lists
--lists of college
+lists of college

-# #repetition structure
+# Repetition structure
--the basic for, do while and while with examples
+the basic for, do while and while with examples

-## types of data
+# Types of data
--alpha, bolean in C, some math operations, strings and types
+alpha, bolean in C, some math operations, strings and types

-## varibles
+# Varibles
--inicialization of variables and declarations
+inicialization of variables and declarations

-## vectors and matrices
+# Vectors and matrices
--examples of matrices of strings and numbers and arrays too
+examples of matrices of strings and numbers and arrays too